ANTOR-Git/Discord-Bulk-Message-Cleaner/README.md

-# Discord Bulk Message Deleter
+# Discord Bulk Message Cleaner

 A modern, fast, and user-friendly desktop application for searching and bulk deleting your messages across Discord servers and Direct Messages (DMs).